 21 Months Old at Diagnosis

-The family settled into their new normal, finding ways to make hospital visits fun for Margo and keep life as normal as possible.
-Gina looked for an organization to get involved in, and found CureSearch’s Ultimate Hike.
+Margo’s original treatment protocol involved 1 year of high-dose chemotherapy followed by 2 years of maintenance chemotherapy.
+As the family settled into their new normal, finding ways to make hospital visits fun for Margo and keep life as normal as possible for Margo’s brother Max, Gina looked for an organization to get involved with and found CureSearch’s Ultimate Hike.
 While Margo underwent treatment, Gina trained for her first Ultimate Hike.
 She completed the Ultimate Hike Tecumseh Trail in October of 2013!